RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

     Penetration quotation etc.

 - 25th July 2022
-> Vikram founder ResetHacker community ResetHacker community enroll the beta version of Weekly Infosec Update v0.1 crowdsource newsletter.
+> Vikram founder of ResetHacker community ResetHacker community enroll the beta version of Weekly Infosec Update v0.1 crowdsource newsletter.

 - 26th June 2022
 > Inviting community leaders to solve the problem with Weekly Infosec Update and work togrther to create culture and provide value to Infosec community.

 - 26th June 2022
-> Vikram founder ResetHacker community started working on new project called Weekly Infosec Update because It's very time consuming for professionals to monitor the InfoSec Community on twitter, telegram, reddit, discord and visiting security website every day.
+> Vikram founder of ResetHacker community started working on new project called Weekly Infosec Update because It's very time consuming for professionals to monitor the InfoSec Community on twitter, telegram, reddit, discord and visiting security website every day.

 - 1st June 2022
-> Vikram one of the founder of ResetHacker community started working on new mission to Bring Infosec community, group and leader together that solve community challenge, problem, create culture and provide value to Infosec community.
+> Vikram one of the founder of ResetHacker started working on new mission to Bring Infosec community, group and leader together that solve community challenge, problem, create culture and provide value to Infosec community.

 - 4th may 2022
 > ResetHacker launches **Bugbounty-Helpdesk** on ResetHacker github, to giving community full assistance with Bug bounty FAQ, bugbounty setup, bugbounty wordlists,  bugbounty checklist,  bugbounty mindmap, bugbounty Methodology and other resources.